Global Issues Service-Learning Toolkit

-- Watch documentaries about global poverty, access to education and justice in developing countries.
-Have a discussion with your students.
+- Watch documentaries about global poverty, access to education and justice in developing countries and discuss

-- Encourage your students to buy from fair-trade and ethically minded companies that help various global causes.
+- Encourage families to buy from fair-trade and ethically minded companies that help various global causes.
 Bead for Life, Global Goods Partners, and National Geographic are good places to start.

 - Coordinate an event to discuss global issues for your community.

-- Have your students research current events on the refugee crisis, global access to education, justice and poverty.
+- Research current events on the refugee crisis, global access to education, justice and poverty.

-- Do a poverty simulation with your students so they can understand the issues.
+- Do a poverty simulation so they can understand the issues.

-Find international penpals for your students they can learn firsthand about global issues.
+Find international penpals to learn firsthand about global issues.
 Photo Credit: 100 years International Women's Day, day of solidarity with women by Jankie is licensed under CC by 4.0

 Potential Community Partners

-Find partners in your community who will work with your students on global issues projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on global issues projects.
+Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.